Orca-BH789/restaurant-system/README.md

 | Staff | staff@restaurant.com | Staff123! |
 | Chef | chef@restaurant.com | Chef123! |

-*(Tài khoản demo này chỉ ở dev, production sử dụng credentials thực)*
+*(Demo accounts for development only, use real credentials in production)*

-## 🔒 Bảo mật
+## 🔒 Security

-- ✅ Tất cả credentials đã gỡ bỏ khỏi git
+- ✅ All credentials removed from git history
-- ✅ Dùng `.env` & `appsettings.example.json` làm template
+- ✅ Using `.env` & `appsettings.example.json` as templates
-- ✅ Xem `SETUP.md` để biết cách setup keys an toàn
+- ✅ See `SETUP.md` for secure key setup

-## 📞 Cần giúp?
+## 📞 Need Help?

-- Xem `SETUP.md` để cài đặt chi tiết
+- Check `SETUP.md` for detailed setup instructions
-- Xem `Backend/README.md` để hiểu API
+- Check `Backend/README.md` for API details
-- Xem `Frontend/README.md` để hiểu UI
+- Check `Frontend/README.md` for UI details

 ## 👨‍💻 Branches